What Is Transpiration List Its Two Functions

 What is Transpiration?
 Exploring the Two Crucial Functions of this Plant Process

 Transpiration, a word that might sound intimidating at first, is actually a fundamental process in plant biology with far-reaching consequences for the plant itself and the wider environment.
 Simply put, transpiration is the process by which plants lose water vapor through tiny pores called stomata, primarily located on the underside of their leaves.
-This seemingly simple process plays a vital role in a plant's survival and contributes significantly to global water cycles.
-This article will delve into the intricacies of transpiration, explaining its mechanism, its two crucial functions, and its wider ecological significance.
+Day to day, this seemingly simple process plays a vital role in a plant's survival and contributes significantly to global water cycles.
+This article will dig into the intricacies of transpiration, explaining its mechanism, its two crucial functions, and its wider ecological significance.

 Understanding the Mechanism of Transpiration